 Color targets are just one tool used to set and measure image quality.

 For many years, the definition of image quality was highly subjective and a moving target (pun intended).
-To date there is still not one single international standard, but there are several with comparable requirements.
-In 2007, edging closer to a common standard, U.S. federal government agencies began a collaborative effort to articulate “common sustainable practices and guidelines for digitized and born digital historical, archival and cultural content.”
+To date, there is still not one single international standard, but there are several with comparable requirements.
+In 2007, edging closer to a common standard, U.S. federal government agencies began a collaborative effort to articulate “common sustainable practices and guidelines for digitized and born-digital historical, archival and cultural content.”
 This effort led to the creation of FADGI standards – a four-star ranking system.
 FADGI (Federal Agencies Digital Guidelines Initiative) is still a work in progress but is becoming the norm for any materials bound for the National Archives or the Library of Congress.

 Crowley’s director of imaging services sales, Dave Westcott, notes that “The days of visual inspection are gone.
 Digitization standards such as FADGI take the guesswork out of scanner performance by using software programs to measure the final image against a set target quality.”